spatie/image-optimizer/README.md

 ## Example

-Here's an example of `png` which was optimized by this package.
+Here's an example of a `png` which was optimized by this package.

 Original (size: 179 Kb):
 ![Original](https://spatie.github.io/image-optimizer/examples/example.png)